DannnyzZ/IT-Vademecum-Cheatsheets/OSI Model.md

 # 1. OSI MODEL

 **The OSI Model** is a conceptual framework that defines how data is transmitted between devices on a network.

+## Contents

 This cheatsheet provides information about each layer of the OSI Model, including:
 - number of layer;
 - name;
 - function;